fampat/fampat-civ6-mod-ataglance/README.md

 [b]Game-versions & Localizations[/b]
 Compatible with Basegame, R&F and GS.
-Curently localized for EN and DE.
+Currently localized for EN and DE.

 [b]Every feedback and bugreport is welcome![/b]
 Special thanks to Gedemon from civfanatics and Tully's annex city-state mod for giving examples on modding cross-ui-gamescript after GS-Update!